 Thermal flow switches have many uses.
+One of their many uses, the thermal flow switch ensures coolant flow to several processes.
 Technically they operate using thermal dispersion technology.
 They are solidstate sensors without any moving parts, which is one of their benefits.
-The detect flow / no-flow conditions for a wide variety of reasons including control.
+They detect flow / no-flow conditions for a wide variety of reasons including control.

 Rotary paddle bin level switches have been in use since at least the mid-1930’s.
 Today the rotary paddle technology are some of the most state-of-the-art and capable point level sensors or level switches.
 The rotary paddle is now available in a compact form, making the compact rotary paddle bin level switch ideal for some of the smallest hoppers in use.
 This is particularly true for plastic processing machines.

 Often times electromechanical inventory measuring systems do not deliver what you need.
 But the EE300 series from Aplus Finetek does indeed provide you the information you need, in the format you need it.
 The EE300 is a weight & cable inventory sensor for bulk solid materials, such as plastic pellets, cement powder and many other stuff.
 Combined with the MMS materials management software you can access as graphic and data from almost anywhere.
 It is also known as a plumb-bob, yo-yo or bin bob type of device.